 California Revealed (CA-R), in partnership with the California History-Social Science Project (CHSSP), invites California educators to apply for its inaugural Educator Fellowship program.
 This is a special opportunity for K-12 educators to research and create curricular materials in history and the social sciences using CA-R’s digital collections, of which sound and moving images are especially vast.

-CA-R will award two Educator Fellowships for service between February 1, 2023 through August 30, 2023.
-The fellowships carry a stipend of $3,000 plus travel support for approximately 60 hours of research and curriculum development.
+CA-R will support two Educator Fellowships for service between February 1, 2024 through June 28, 2024.
+The fellowships carry a stipend of $3,000 for approximately 60-80 hours of research and curriculum development.
+In addition, travel support will be provided by CHSSP following the completion of the curriculum.
 CA-R will provide archival research support, and CHSSP will provide content and pedagogical mentorship.

-Applications are especially welcome from K-12 classroom teachers and school librarians who specialize in History, Ethnic Studies, and the social sciences.
-As part of the application process, prospective Educator Fellows must create a research project that identifies a content area for further study.
+Applications are especially welcome from K-12 classroom teachers and school librarians who specialize in history, ethnic studies, and social sciences.
+Within the application, prospective Educator Fellows must describe a research plan that identifies a content area for further study using CA-R's online collections.
 Some examples include the Latinx experience during the Great Depression, California’s farm laborers, and place-based community culture or traditions.
-In addition, the applicant will propose a curriculum development plan that applies their research for the classroom, such as primary source sets, lessons, and other instructional materials.
-Applicants are encouraged to browse the CA-R online collections to determine whether their research plan is feasible.
+The applicant will propose a curriculum development plan that integrates the primary sources and findings of the research project within a K-12 classroom by creating primary source sets, lessons, and other instructional materials.
+Applicants are encouraged to browse the CA-R online collections to determine whether the research plan will be feasible.

 To qualify, applicants must: